Plant it, grow it and eat it!

 Looking for something to do with the whole family during the Easter holidays?

-Come and make you own paper pots and then help our community gardener in the “dig for victory” inspired vegetable patch.
+Come and help our community gardener in the “dig for victory” inspired vegetable patch.
 You can learn all about the sorts of vegetables they might have grown during years of rationing, when the Nursery children were at Rainham Hall.
+Afterwards you can tick off number 41 from our 50 things to do before you're 11 and 3/4 activities.

 Tickets are £3 per child and available in the Stables Café on the day.
 This activity will take place outside so wear appropriate warm, old clothes and boots.
 We will provide gloves and equipment.
-Also please note that this activity is not a drop in session, please arrive at 10am or 11am, each session lasts an hour.
+Also please note that this activity is not a drop in session, so please arrive at 11am.

 Baby changing facilities and toilets can be found just behind the Brewhouse and Stables Café.
 We offer a great picnic box for children and a selection of sandwiches and light lunches for grown-ups.
 There is plenty of seating inside and outside the Stables Café and you are more than welcome to bring a picnic rug and relax in the garden with your lunches (if the sun is out).
 Please note that children must be accompanied by an adult at all times when visiting Rainham Hall or participating in our activities.
 If you have any questions just ask a member of our team.